Metopus minor (Kahl, 1927)

 Metopus minor

 So far I could detect Metopus minor exclusively in the Simmelried.
-Possibly I have overlooked this species so far in my other localities because of the small size of Metopus minor.
-The ciliate is fast swimming and rotating around its longitudinal axis.
+Possibly I have overlooked this species in my other localities because of the small size of Metopus minor.
+The ciliate is a fast swimmer and rotates around its longitudinal axis.
 In addition, Metopus minor is very coverslip sensitive, which makes it much more difficult to examine.
 The species is very characteristic by the protruding apical dome and the long caudal cilia.
-I could observe that the posterior cell pole is cilia-free and that the caudal cilia arise around this bare field (s. fig. 1 i).
+I could observe that the posterior cell pole is cilia-free and that the caudal cilia arise around this bare field (s. figs. 1 e, 1 c and 2 i).
 This arrangement was not mentioned by Kahl or Foissner.
-In some specimens I could see attached bacteria on the pellicle (s. fig. 1 f).
+In some specimens I could see attached bacteria on the pellicle (s. fig. 2 f).
 I could also observe this phenomenon in Metopus gibbus and Ludio parvulus.
-Whether these attached bacteria are symbionts or if the ciliate is used as a transport vehicle cannot be decided without further investigation.
+Whether these attached bacteria are symbionts or if the ciliate is nerely used as a transport vehicle cannot be decided without further investigation.

 Metopus-minor

-Fig. 1 a-i: Metopus minor.
+Fig. 2 a-i: Metopus minor.
 L = 31 µm.
-A freely swimming specimen from ventral (a-f) and from dorsal (g-i).
-Note that the posterior cell pole is cilia-free (CF).
-The ventral side of this specimen was covered with adhering bacteria (AB).
-AZM = adoral zone of membranelles, CC = caudal cilia, Ma = macronucleus, Mi = micronucleus, PC = perizonal cilia.
+A smaller and stockier specimen from ventral (a-f) and from dorsal (g-i).
+The ventral side of this specimen is covered with adhering bacteria (AB).
+AZM = adoral zone of membranelles, CC = caudal cilia, CF = cilia free posterior cell pole, Ma = macronucleus, Mi = micronucleus, PC = perizonal cilia.
 Obj.
 100 X.